The Philosophy of Ministry at Heritage Covenant Church: Forming a Worshiping, Discipled, and Multiplying People Through God’s Ordinary Means

 Catechesis is a vital component of discipleship at Heritage Covenant Church.
 We believe that clear doctrine serves the peace and perseverance of God’s people by anchoring them in the unchanging truth of His Word.
 Through historic Reformed catechisms and confessions, believers learn not only what the church believes, but how those beliefs shape worship, obedience, and endurance.

 Catechesis is for the whole congregation—children, youth, and adults—because discipleship requires a growing understanding of the faith once delivered to the saints.
-Doctrine is not treated as abstract knowledge, but as wisdom for life before God.

 Faith Lived in Home, Vocation, and Community